 DALES, George Franklin, Jr. Akron, Ohio 13.8.1927 — Berkeley 18.4.1992.
 U.S. Archaeologist.
 Professor in Berkeley.
 Educated at University of Akron (B.A.
-1953) and University of Pennsylvania, where Ph.D.
-1960 in Near Eastern Archaeology.
+1953 in Classical srudies) and University of Pennsylvania (Ph.D.
+1960 in Near Eastern Archaeology).
 In 1960-63 he was Assistant Curator for Near Eastern Archaeology at Royal Ontario Museum, in 1961-63 also a Lecturer at University of Toronto.
 Then at University of Pennsylvania: 1963-66 Assistant Professor and Assistant Curator at University Museum; 1966-72 Associate Professor and Associate Curator.
 From 1972 Professor of Near Eastern and South Asian Archaeology at University of California in Berkeley.
-Started long term research on the Indus Civilization in the 1960s, excavated at Mohenjo Daro in 1965, at Balakot in 1974-78 and with his student Kenoyer at Harappa 1986-91.
-Wifefrom 1958 and colleague Barbara A. Dales, two children.
+Wife from 1958 and colleague Barbara Bradley Dales, two children.

-Publications: articles on archaeology, e.g. “Archaeological and radiocarbon chronologies fro protohistoric South Asia”, N. Hammond (ed.), South Asian Archaeology.
+– Articles on archaeology, e.g. “Archaeological and radiocarbon chronologies for protohistoric South Asia”, N. Hammond (ed.), South Asian Archaeology.
 Park Ridge NJ 1973, 157-169.

 – “Excavations at Balakot, Pakistan, 1973”, Journal of Field Archeology 1, 1974, 3-22.

-– with J. K. Kenoyer: Excavations at Mohenjo Daro, Pakistan.
+– With J. M. Kenoyer: Excavations at Mohenjo Daro, Pakistan.
 The Pottery.
 With an account of the pottery from the 1950 excavations of Sir Mortimer Wheeler by L. Alcock.
 607 p. ill.
 Univ.
 Museum Monograph 53.
 Philadelphia 1986.